disasstor/Server-Room-Monitoring/docs/index.md

 - Type of information: "text"
 - Update interval: 10m

-#### Ok, now you can turn on the device and check if the data is being transferred.
-The data of all sensor data will come in a text format with a "," delimiter.
+#### Ok, now you can turn on the device and get data from Server Room Monitoring.
+The data of all sensor will come in a text format with a "," delimiter.
 For example: 46,23,24,25,26,24,25.
 ------------
 ##### The first parameter is humidity from the cxt31 sensor.
 ##### The second parameter is the temperature with cxt31.